CellularGenomicMedicine/WGSPGT/README.md

 # WGSPGT
 Data processing and visualisation for WGS-PGT (whole genome sequencing - preimplantation genetic testing).

+The WGS-PGT approach, for the first time, enables all forms of PGT on nuclear and mitochondrial DNA in a single-assay.
+Specifically, our innovative approach outperforms traditional and state-of-the-art PGT, including:
+1. PGT for genetic indications in complex genomic regions;
+2. direct detection of single- and few-base pair genetic variations
+3. novel form of PGT-A that uncovers segregational origin (meiotic vs. mitotic) of aneuploidies and their level of mosaicism, an approach we coin PGT-AO
+4. (in)direct detection of the translocation breakpoints and inheritance of normal and derivative chromosomes
+5. PGT for mitochondrial DNA (mtDNA) disorders

 _Note:_ the included bash scripts are optimised for computation on a high performance computing cluster running a SLURM job scheduler.
 The specified resource requirements were optimised for the sequencing data generated for this project.